pcplusmac/movie-lovers/README.md

-# movie-lovers
+# summary on this applicaiton
-this is an applicaiton allowing the users to search the information of actors/actresses of the movie.
+This is a single page applicaiton; it allows the user to get the information of star war movies including actors, tools, files, etc.

+# files structure
+## db.json
+## index.html
+## style.css

+# others